 The Metropolitan Hotel opened on September 1, 1852 with a “splendid banquet, at which were Senator Stephen A. Douglas and many other distinguished men,” said The Sun.
 Another newspaper said “It makes one think of the palaces of the Arabian Nights.”
 One reporter said, having seen the marble mantels, rosewood furniture, frescoed ceilings and silk damask draperies, “Suffice it to say it is quite dazzling and confusing.”

 A family careful about extra spending could live at the Metropolitan for about $100 a week; a bachelor taking the lowest priced rooms, would spend about $15 a week including board.

 |The entrance to Niblo's Garden was next to the main entrance to the hotel -- NYPL Collection|

-“Broadway was fairly blockaded by carriages to a late hour,” reported The Times.
+“Broadway was fairly blockaded by carriages to a late hour,” reported The New York Times.
 Among the guests were senators, judges, another former mayor, generals, “and a very large number of distinguished City families.”

 |The grandeur of Niblo's was equal to the interiors of the Metropolitan -- NYPL Collection|

 In June 1860 New York was captivated by the visit of the Japanese princes and their entourage who were staying “within their princely quarters at the Metropolitan.”
 When the party was seen on Broadway in Western attire, the crowds were let down.
 “There seemed to be a general disappointment in their personal appearance,” said The New York Times, “and the absence of rich and gorgeous dresses, with which most of the Eastern nations are usually associated.”